Terrapin Beer Company: History

 In 2006, Terrapin obtained an $800,000 investment from a pool of Athens' investors, which allowed them to buy brewing equipment and lease a small facility in Athens, Georgia where they began producing their own beer.
 In 2008, the brewery moved to a larger 45,000 square-foot facility at 265 Newton Bridge Road, Athens, Georgia, where it could produce up to 18,500 barrels per year.
 Terrapin Brewing Company offers tastings and tours and averages 30,000 visitors per year.
+This facility remains in operation today, and now consists of a Taproom/Tasting Room, Gift Shop, Brewery, and it also has office space above the building.

 Terrapin Brewing Company was acquired by Tilray Beverages in September 2024.
+They launched a rebrand in February 2025.